ctu-mrs/mrs_gazebo_custom_drone_example/README.md

 - Configuring a custom airframe for PX4
 - Adding the custom drone to the MRS drone spawner
-- Running the simulation with the MRS UAV System Adding a custom optional sensor (configurable by the MRS drone spawner) The complete example drone is available in the example_custom_drone repository.
+- Running the simulation with the MRS UAV System
+- Adding a custom optional sensor (configurable by the MRS drone spawner)

 ## Running the full example
 Clone this repo and build it in a catkin workspace.
 Use the start script `tmux/start.sh`.